 We’re lucky today- they are running tours of the space centre.
 It’s a huge area and we have to travel in and around on their special tour buses, naturally we are strictly monitored.
 It’s very high tech, there are a lot of computers and simulations and explanations about how the satellites are launched and how much money they cost.
 The best bit is the launch pads themselves, towering white rockets picture perfect against a clear blue sky.
 Thunderbirds are Go!

 Cayenne (of pepper fame), is French Guiana's thriving main city.
+Half of the population of French Guinea (300,000) live here, as 80% of French Guiana is covered in rain forest.
 Busy shops and cafes surround the palm-filled main square, Place des Palmistes.
 The remains of an old fort overlook this hotchpotch of modern and shabby, colourful Creole houses and street markets and the Atlantic coast beaches.
 Some guide books say you could almost be on the Riviera.
 That’s stretching it, I think.

 We hug the coast to Paramaribo - a great name for a capital.
 Fifty percent of the population live here as, like Guyana, most of the country is covered in rainforest.
-The river valley is a much more attractive proposition.
+The Suriname River valley is a much more attractive proposition.

 All the guide books refer to Paramaribo as a melting pot of cultures.
 The largest ethnic group is Hindustani, but thousands of indentured labourers were also shipped in from the Dutch East Indies to work the plantations.
 So there is Indonesian cuisine and mosques are a common sight, even next to a synagogue.
 It’s certainly a mélange of colour and smells.